monikahm/monikahm/README.md

 - 📫 How to reach me: linkedin.com/monikahm
 - ⚡ Fun fact: ...
 -->
-🌱 I’m currently learning react with typescript, swagger and firebase.
+🌱 I’m currently learning react with typescript, zod, tailwind and prisma.

 📫 How to reach me: linkedin.com/monikahm.